What is a DBT Skills Group like?

-This is another important question and here is the scoop.
-My DBT Skills Training Groups are full of ordinarily extraordinary people – high functioning people – who have one thing in common: they all want to learn new skills to improve their lives.
+This is another important question and here is the scoop: DBT Skills group is where you get desensitized to being around people and worrying about what they think.
+Our DBT Skills Training Groups are full of ordinarily extraordinary people – high functioning people – who have one thing in common: they all want to learn new skills to improve their lives.
 They want better tools for emotion regulation, increased ability to live in the present moment with full awareness, reduced suffering, and improved relationship quality.

 The DBT Skills Group is necessary to achieve MAXIMUM learning.
 Adult learning theory suggests that adults learn best when they are with other adults in a similar context.
-Often when a client graduates form my DBT Skills Training Program that graduate will say, ” I never thought I could do a group but it helped me the most to hear other people’s reports on how they practiced and used the skills”.
+Often when a client graduates from San Jose DBT Skills Training that graduate will say, ” I never thought I could do a group but it helped me the most to hear other people’s reports on how they practiced and used the skills”.
 What they are saying is that the group members played a key role in learning the material.

-After so many years teaching DBT Skills Groups it still fascinates me that we can limit a person’s sharing in group to the 2-3 minutes they share their skills practice at the beginning of each class session and still the group members report they feel supported, connected and validated at each session.
+After 15 years of being the longest-running DBT program in the south bay area and peninsula, it still astonishes me how a skills training class can feel so warm, connected, and validating.
 Here is what we require: 1.
 Show up 2.
 Stay until the end 3.
-Do the homework 4.
+Do homework 4.
 Report on it in class 5.
 Then go back to number 1.

 In DBT Skills Training we tell participants to just “throw yourself in”.
 Do it all the way.
 And we know it is hard.
 And we know judgments will inevitably arise in ourselves and other DBT Skills Group members.
-And we just ask you to try as best you can to take a non-judgmental stance about the whole thing.
+And we just ask you to try as best you can to take a non-judgmental stance about the whole thing and about yourself!

 DBT Skills Group teaches the skills that you will practice, with the help and support of your DBT therapist, in your everyday life.
 Your individual DBT therapist helps you generalize the skills to day-to-day situations and problems.
 DBT Skills Group is the cornerstone of the DBT Treatment.

 Still not sure if DBT Skills Groups are for you?
 Call Me!
 I’ll give you examples of how these very skills help people who GET THEIR LIVES BACK!.
 You can do it.
-Call me at (408) 780-1150 or fill out the form below and she’ll get in touch with you.
+Call me at (408) 893-4032 or fill out the contact form here.